-According to FEMA repetitive loss property records33, there are 187 repetitive loss properties located in Ulster County.
-These properties are associated with a total of 488 individual losses and \$16,080,432 in claims payments under the NFIP, as shown in Table 3a.13, while Table 3a.14 identifies the number and type of repetitive loss properties that are located in each identified flood hazard zone for each municipality.
+According to FEMA repetitive loss property records33, there are 189 repetitive loss properties located in Ulster County.
+These properties are associated with a total of 497 individual losses and \$16,389,965 in claims payments under the NFIP, as shown in Table 3a.13, while Table 3a.14 identifies the number and type of repetitive loss properties that are located in each identified flood hazard zone for each municipality.
 The approximate areas where RL properties are clustered are plotted in Figures 3a.14 and 3a.15 in comparison with the extent of the mapped A/AE Zones (the Base/100-year floodplain).
 These figures do not show areas of the County where occasional RL properties are located in isolation or widely spaced and they show only the approximate areas covering clusters of RL properties, since the component data is subject to the 1974 Privacy Act.
 This legislation prohibits the public release of any information regarding individual NFIP claims or information which may lead to the identification of associated individual addresses and property owners.
 However, while this information is not available to the general public, the County may subsequently obtain comprehensive RL property data from FEMA for the purposes of targeted mitigation of RL areas or individual RL structures.

-Two thirds (16 out of 24) of the municipalities in Ulster County are identified as having at least one Repetitive Loss (RL) property, with 28 (almost 40 percent) of these properties located in just one municipality, the Town of Ulster.
-The two municipalities with the next highest number of RL properties are the City of Kingston and the Town of Shandaken, with 12 each.
-Slightly more than three quarters of all RL properties are single-family residential buildings, while only 8 percent are non-residential.
+Nearly 88 percent (21 out of 24) of the municipalities in Ulster County are identified as having at least one Repetitive Loss (RL) property, with 76 (approximately 40 percent) of these properties located in just two municipalities, the Towns of Shandaken and Ulster.
+The two municipalities with the next highest number of RL properties are the City of Kingston and the Town of Wawarsing, with 18 each.
+Eighty-two percent of all RL properties are single-family residential buildings, while only 7 percent are nonresidential.
 Data to permit a further breakdown of the non-residential structures into commercial, institutional, and so on was not readily available at the time of writing.

-The average repetitive loss property in Ulster County has experienced 2.6 loss events: 69 percent have experienced two losses, 20 percent have experienced three, and 11 percent have experienced more than three, including two properties in the City of Kingston and the Town of Lloyd that are recorded as having experienced 8 losses each.
+The average RL property in Ulster County has experienced 2.6 loss events: 66 percent have experienced two losses, 19 percent have experienced three, and 15 percent have experienced more than three, including three properties in the City of Kingston, the Town of Lloyd, and the Town of Ulster that are recorded as having experienced 8, 9, and 13 losses respectively.

-Table 3a.14 and Figures 3a.14 and 3a.15 indicate that the majority of RL properties (62 percent) are located in the 100-year floodplain, and the remainder are approximately equally distributed across the 500-year floodplain and areas of minimal or no identified flood risk.
-Of the RL properties which are single family residential structures, 70 percent are located in the 100-year floodplain.
+Table 3a.14 and Figures 3a.14 and 3a.15 indicate that the majority of RL properties (69 percent) are located in the 100-year floodplain, 10 percent are located in the 500-year floodplain, and the remaining 21 percent are located in areas of minimal or no identified flood risk.
+Of the RL properties which are single family residential structures, 72 percent are located in the 100-year floodplain.